-PSTN Dial Plan (BiPAC 7402VGP/7402VGO Only)
+PSTN Dial Plan (Router with LINE port only)

 This section enables you to configure "VoIP with PSTN switching" on your system.
 You can define a range of dial plans to make regular call from VoIP switching to PSTN line.
 Prefix numbers is essential key to make a distinguishing between VoIP and Regular phone call.
 If actual numbers dialed matches with prefix number defined in this dial plan, the dialed number will be routed to the PSTN to make a regular call.
 Otherwise, the number will be routed to the VoIP networks.